BlueBlazin/thislang/README.md

 3. **Compilation:** The AST gets walked and compiled to bytecode.
 4. **Execution:** The bytecode is executed by the VM.

+The file implementation.md details each part of interpreter.

 ## Goals:

 - Self-hosting Javascript implementation ✅